rightjs/rightjs-docs/docs/en/docs/dom/element.md

     initialize(String tag_name[, Object options]) -> Element new

-The standard constructor, takes two arguments, the tag name and options.
+The standard constructor which takes two arguments, the tag name and options.
-Options are generally the element attributes, and additionally you can send the following keys to preset your element properties on instance.
+Options are generally the element attributes and additionally you can send the following keys to preset your element properties on instance:

 * 'html'    - a source code to fill up the innerHTML property
-* 'class'   - css-class name(s) for the element
+* 'class'   - CSS class name(s) for the element
 * 'style'   - a hash (or string) of styles to be preset
 * 'observe' - a hash of events to observe